 How to Prevent Alcohol Chest Pain

-Addiction to alcohol and heart disease is very serious.
-If you realise you can’t control your drinking, you should check for symptoms of alcohol addiction.
 Addiction is a progressive disease but a treatable one.
-Should you notice any signs of alcohol dependency in yourself or anyone you know, it is best to attend an AA meeting, consult your GP, or look into rehab.
+Should you notice any signs in yourself or anyone you know, there is help: AA meetings, your GP, or even a residential centre (‘rehab’).

 Castle Craig specialises in all types of addiction, and has treated thousands of people addicted to alcohol and drugs.
 If you think you have a problem, don’t hesitate to give us a call.
 Our consultants will can give you advice and guidance without any obligation.